jlmartinezb/jlmartinezb.github.io/chatops.md

 Slack and RocketChat or Teams can be tools used within a chatops environment, so

-Slack (https://slack.com/intl/es-es/) is the solution by reference, being widely used in development teams,
+[Slack](https://slack.com/intl/es-es/) is the solution by reference, being widely used in development teams,

-Rockechat (https://rocket.chat/), direct competitor of Slack.
+[Rockechat](https://rocket.chat/), direct competitor of Slack.

-Teams (https://products.office.com/es-es/microsoft-teams/group-chat-software), is part of Microsoft's office365 ecosystem.
+[Teams](https://products.office.com/es-es/microsoft-teams/group-chat-software), is part of Microsoft's office365 ecosystem.

-Translated with www.DeepL.com/Translator (free version)